YUNDATAFw/FoxCraft/README.md

 - This is a support tool designed for 'Minecraft', offering various functions to help players better experience the game.

- - Developer: Fsy@YunData
+ - Developer: Fsy @YunData
- - Suggestions: MC little instruction @Bilibili
+ - Suggestions: MC小小指令 @Bilibili

 -  The submission address for valuable comments: air114514homo@outlook.com